api-specification-toolbox/toolbox/_specifications/asyncapi.md

 ---
 name: AsyncAPI
-description: <p>Open source tools to easily build and maintain your event-driven architecture.
+description: Open source tools to easily build and maintain your event-driven architecture.
-  All powered by the AsyncAPI specification, the industry standard for defining asynchronous APIs.</p>
+  All powered by the AsyncAPI specification, the industry standard for defining asynchronous APIs.
+Providing a sister specification for the OpenAPI specification that can be used to describe event and message driven APIs.
 image: http://kinlane-productions2.s3.amazonaws.com/api-evangelist-site/company/logos/asyncapi-logo.png
 tags:
 - definitions